 Car bombs, gunfire hit government military base in southern Somalia

-MOGADISHU: A government military base in the Lower Shabelle region of Somalia was struck by car bombs and gunfire on Wednesday (Aug 14), residents said, and the Al-Qaeda-linked al Shabaab group claimed responsibility for the attack.
+MOGADISHU: A government military base in the Lower Shabelle region of Somalia was struck by car bombs and gunfire on Wednesday (Aug 14), residents and a military officer said, and the Al-Qaeda-linked al Shabaab group claimed responsibility for the attack.

-The mid-morning attack occurred in Awdheegle, an agricultural district along the Shabelle River, 70 km southwest of the capital Mogadishu.
+The military officer said the bombs exploded outside the base, in mid-morning attack in Awdheegle, an agricultural district along the Shabelle River, 70 km southwest of the capital Mogadishu.

+"The military base is surrounded with heavy sandbags.
+The two car bombs were fired at and so exploded outside the base," Captain Hussein Ali, a military officer in another town in the same region, told Reuters.

+"There are casualties from al Shabaab and government forces but we have no exact figure.
+Al Shabaab cut off some of the private telecommunications."

 "We heard two huge blasts and gunfire from the direction of the Somali military base.
 I saw several soldiers running away from the base to escape but we cannot know how many were killed," Awdhigle elder Aden Abdullahi told Reuters.